New Tax Reporting Rules Start in 2022 for Payments by PayPal and Other Third-Party Payment Providers

 The same goes for short-term rental hosts who use online platforms like Airbnb and VRBO to book and bill their guests.
 Likewise for online platforms used to sell goods, like eBay and Etsy.

-Also, starting in 2022, expect PayPal or any other TPSO you use to ask for your taxpayer identification number (TIN) (your Social Security number or Employer Identification Number).
+Also, as of 2022, expect PayPal or any other TPSO you use to ask for your taxpayer identification number (TIN) (your Social Security number or Employer Identification Number).
 If the TPSO fails to get your TIN, it will have to withhold 24% of your payments over $600 and send the money to the IRS—a process called "backup withholding."

 Talk to a Tax Attorney